 And finally, we considered additional accessories.
 In the case of our Top Pick, Honorable Mention, and #6 choice, these models come with a storage case.
 This helps to improve portability as well as keep your drill bits organized — especially for #1 and #2 since they range between 91 to 100 pieces.
 However, the Best Budget, #4, #5 and #6 do offer drill bars which help to keep your drill bits organized.

 Additionally, you’ll note that our Honorable Mention is also our Best Value choice because it includes a ratcheting screwdriver.
 This improves the functionality by limiting the total number of tools you need to use.
 Likewise, our #7 choice features a hand pin vise.
 While it’s the only manual powered drill bit set, we think this is ideal for people who need to work on smaller-scale projects and require precision.

 The Most Important Features to Consider

 Drill Bits aren’t a one-size-fits-all affair.
-You need to confirm that the drill bits you want to buy are compatible with the materials you’re working with.
+You need to confirm that the drill bits you want to buy are compatible with the materials you’re working with for consistent and clean holes.
 Likewise, in addition to confirming application compatibility, certain metals offer more durability and can also vary in cost.
 Specifically, soft low-carbon steel bits are fairly affordable, but may need to be resharpened frequently and are only suitable for use with softwoods.
 High-carbon steel bits are more durable and can be used on wood or metal.
-High-speed steel is ideal because it’s heat resistant and can work with a wide range of materials.
+High-speed steel HSS is ideal because it’s heat resistant and can work with a wide range of materials like metal, wood and many others at a high speed.
 Cobalt steel alloys are a type of high-carbon steel drill bit and are great for drilling stainless steel.
 Tungsten carbide is the most durable drill bit material, but they’re also the most expensive.

 - Drill Bit Coatings